It's probably the worst fear within a relationship. What if my spouse meets someone else?

 I must warn you that what I'm referencing here is very different from a sexual addiction.
 Some may cheat multiple times in many different scenarios looking to fulfill a lust driven by the flesh that is fueled by an addiction of which there is very little emotional involvement.
 This is different and should be handled differently.

 Pure Life Ministries is a resource that concentrates on this type of situation if that is your case.
-This article is specific to an emotional and or physical affair that seems to take the place of your spouse.
-If I were to give you one single piece of marriage advice that I believe trumps all others, it would be this, "guard your thoughts."
+This article is specific to an emotional or physical affair that seems to take the place of your spouse.
+If I were to give you one single piece of marriage advice that I believe trumps all others, it would be this: Guard your thoughts.

 That's not a verse advocating a breakfast cereal to cut down on heart disease.
 It means guard your thoughts.
 Guard your emotions.
 Guard who or what you rent space to in your mind.
 Bounce your eyes when you see an attractive person, cut off a conversation if it seems to linger too long or evoke feelings of flattery within you.
 These are all protective maneuvers to be placed beforehand.